SublimeLinter/SublimeLinter-cppcheck/README.md

 SublimeLinter 3 must be installed in order to use this plugin.
 If SublimeLinter 3 is not installed, please follow the instructions [here](https://github.com/SublimeLinter/SublimeLinter.github.io/wiki/Installation).

 ### Linter installation
 Before using this plugin, you must ensure that `cppcheck` is installed on your system.
-To install `cppcheck`, do the following:
+To install `cppcheck`, do one of the following:

-1. Install `cppcheck` by typing the following in a terminal:
+* Install `cppcheck` from your favorite package manager by typing the following in a terminal:
    ```
    <package manager> install cppcheck
    ```

+* For Windows, you can download a copy from the [official site of cppcheck](http://cppcheck.sourceforge.net/).

 Once cppcheck is installed, you can proceed to install the SublimeLinter-cppcheck plugin if it is not yet installed.